How to Deal with a Data Breach and How to Prevent It

 Find out what was compromised

-On the other hand, if you are an insurance business such as Anthem, that has experienced a massive data breach in the past, your database is also quite valuable for the hackers since it holds huge amounts of personal data.
+On the other hand, if you are an insurance business such as Anthem, which has experienced a massive data breach in the past, your database is also quite valuable for hackers since it holds huge amounts of personal data.

 Therefore, evaluate all of the information that you have in the system.
 When you do, understand why would the hackers want to acquire information such as this.
 Let's take a look at the three crucial types of data hackers usually steal.

 Login credentials are the only thing protecting your customers from anyone using their account to spend money, communicate with other people, or keep their data online.